rt-net/sciurus17_ros/sciurus17_examples/README.md

 # sciurus17_examples

-This package includes example codes for Sciurus17.
+This package includes examples to control Sciurus17 using `sciurus17_ros`.

-## Launch Sciurus17 base packages
+## How to launch Sciurus17 base packages

 1. Connect cables of a head camera, a chest camera and control board to a PC.
 1. Power on the Sciurus17 and the camera device names are shown in the `/dev` directory.